A Guide to Mortgage Payment Holidays

 Mortgage Payment Holidays

-Under the government’s new policy, homeowners can apply for a deferral of payments for up to 3 months.
+Under the government’s new policy, homeowners can apply for a A Guide to Mortgage Payment Holidays of payments for up to 3 months.

 This could provide much needed help to mortgage holders who are feeling the effects of COVID-19, but it won’t be suitable for everyone and it won’t be free money.
 Homeowners who aren’t concerned about their ability to pay should continue with their repayments as normal.
 We have prepared the following guide to make sure you know the facts.